1RedOne/KittenSignalR/KittenSignalR/Readme.md

 [ ] Add Approval Flow
 [ ] Creator view model should be updated to have approval grid [ ] Creator View should cache these results
+[ ] Creator view should actually load video info
+[x] Add all Creators view
-[ ] Creator view should show video grid of new vids [x] Add creator View
+[x] Creator view should show video grid of new vids [x] Add creator View
 [x] Add YouTube Lookup